Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Existence results for stationary solutions and basin of attraction of a stable homogeneous solution

-approach $0$ when time approaches infinity. \end{itemize} \end{corollary} \begin{remark} Assume that the potential $V$ takes only nonnegative values, and has a unique global minimum point $m$ (the two first among the three hypotheses of \cref{cor:nonneg_dyn}). \begin{itemize} \item If furthermore $n$ equals $1$ (scalar case), then the set $\statsol(m,m)$ is necessarily empty (indeed every solution of the Hamiltonian system~\vref{ham_ord_1} in the unstable manifold of $(m,0)$ must approach infinity when time approaches infinity, since the velocity can never vanish).
-As a consequence, the conclusions of \cref{cor:nonneg_dyn} hold: every bistable solution connecting $m$ to $m$ converges to $m$, uniformly with respect to the space coordinate, when time approaches infinity. \item The situation is quite different in the vector case $n>1$, where nonconstant stationary solutions homoclinic to a unique global minimum point might very well exist.
+go to $0$ as time goes to $+\infty$. \end{enumerate} \end{corollary} \begin{remark} Assume that the potential $V$ has a unique global minimum point $m$, which is non degenerate (the first bullet hypothesis of \cref{cor:nonneg_dyn}). \begin{itemize} \item If furthermore $d$ equals $1$ (scalar case), then the set $\PhiZero(m,m)$ is necessarily empty (indeed every solution of the Hamiltonian system~\vref{ham_ord_1} in the unstable manifold of $(m,0)$ goes to infinity as time goes to $+\infty$, since the velocity can never vanish).
+As a consequence, the conclusions of \cref{cor:nonneg_dyn} hold: every bistable solution connecting $m$ to $m$ converges to $m$, uniformly with respect to the space coordinate, as time goes to $+\infty$. \item The situation is quite different in the vector case $d$ larger than $1$, where nonconstant stationary solutions homoclinic to a unique global minimum point might very well exist.
 Here is an example (the parameter $\varepsilon$ is a small positive quantity):

 For additional information and comments see P. Coullet \cite{Coullet_locPattFronts_2002}. \end{itemize} \end{remark}